Repair Broken Attic Light

 A new plastic lamp-holder attic light before it is attached to the plastic round electrical box.

-The white wire wrapped with red electrical tape is the switch leg and is connected directly to the black wire on the new keyless light socket.
+The white wire wrapped with red electrical tape is the LOAD wire switch leg and is connected directly to the black wire on the new keyless light socket.

-The completed attic light repair is below.
-A wall switch controls the attic light now instead of a pull chain.
+The completed broken attic light repair is below.
+A new wall switch controls the attic light now instead of a pull chain.

 A white plastic lamp-holder is attached to a brown plastic electrical box as an attic light.
 The white two-wire cable from the switch is going into the side of the box.